ABOUT FILIP NAUDTS

 BIOGRAPHY

-In 2014 and 2017 in the city center of Ghent, Naudts founded Studio Guarda La Fotografia and Paparazzo, two tourist guesthouses inspired by photography, and wherein some of his photographs are shown.
+In 2014 and 2017, in the city centre of Ghent, Naudts founded Studio Guarda La Fotografia and Paparazzo, two photography-inspired tourist guesthouses in which some of his photographs are exhibited.
+In 2025, he founded the tourist accommodation Zjuul Zeke in the Flemish Ardennes, continuing this concept.

-In 2018 on the occasion of the 25th anniversary of Guarda La Fotografia, Stadsmuseum Lokeren brought a retrospective exhibition of Naudts' photographic work.
-Deputy Prime Minister of Belgium Alexander De Croo, among others, visited this exhibition.
+In 2018, on the occasion of the 25th anniversary of Guarda La Fotografia, Stadsmuseum Lokeren presented a retrospective exhibition of Naudts’ photographic work.
+Among the visitors was Belgian Deputy Prime Minister Alexander De Croo.

 BOOKS: